 - Undergraduate applicants must be enrolled at Northern Illinois University and must be able to discuss how the study of a Southeast Asian language fits into their academic plans.

-Applicants must compile the following documents into a single PDF file and submit it to email@example.com at the Center by 4:30 p.m. on March 7, 2014.
+Applicants must compile the following documents and submit it via email to email@example.com at the Center or mail to the Center to be received by January 1, 2015.

-- Official application form (click on application forms at the top of this page)
+- Official application form, signed, (click on application forms at the top of this page)

 - Transcripts showing degree(s) granted and/or in process

 - For graduate students only: GRE, LSAT or GMAT scores, if applicable

 - A letter of application or acceptance into a language program in Southeast Asia that has been approved by the appropriate NIU language instructor working with the director of the Center for Southeast Asian Studies to make sure USDE approvals are secured.
 Written proof of acceptance into the language program will be required no later than April 1.
 Failure to secure a letter of acceptance by that date means the FLAS fellowship will be awarded to another candidate.
 See list of currently approved programs.